-Our commitment and alignment to shareholder voting guidelines
+Commitment and alignment to shareholder voting guidelines

-We remain fully committed to presenting a remuneration policy and implementation report in a manner that is transparent and which fully discloses all material facts that are relevant to remuneration, to inform shareholder voting.
-The group is mindful of the voting policy guidelines published by some of our institutional shareholders and opined that the group's remuneration policies create alignment to shareholder interests as is evident from the group's sustained performance.
+We remain committed to presenting the remuneration policy and implementation report in a manner that is transparent and discloses all material facts that are relevant to remuneration, to inform shareholder voting.
+The group is mindful of the voting policy guidelines published by institutional shareholders and opined that the group's remuneration policies create alignment to shareholder interests as is evident from the group's sustained performance.